-The Scoliosis Research Society has declared June to be Scoliosis Awareness Month, stressing that early detection is key to help sufferers avoid a lifetime of complications.
+The Scoliosis Research Society has declared June to be the National Scoliosis Awareness Month, emphasizing that early detection and bracing is key to help sufferers avoid a lifetime of complications.

 Recent scoliosis data

-- is the most common spinal deformity in the country.
+- It is the most common spinal deformity in the country.

-- affects people of all races, ages and socio-economic classes.
+- It affects people of all races, ages, and socioeconomic classes.

-- requires medical attention in ¼ of diagnosed children.
+- It requires medical attention in ¼ of diagnosed children.

-- has no identifiable cause in 85% of the cases.
+- Scoliosis has no identifiable cause in 85% of the cases.

 Importance of scoliosis awareness